purohitnita/project2/README.md

 # new project
-This project was created local system created by nita purohit
+This project was created local system. created by nita purohit.